anoopsarkar/nlp-class/hw1.md

 layout: default
 img: 20news_tsne
 caption: "t-Distributed Stochastic Neighbor Embedding (t-SNE) is a technique that is commonly used for the visualization of high-dimensional data such as 100d or 300d word vectors."
-title: Homework 1 | Contextual Spell Checking
+title: Homework 1 | Word Vectors
 active_tab: homework
 ---

-# Homework 1: Contextual Spell Checking
+# Homework 1: Word Vectors and the Analogy Task

 <span class="text-info">Start on {{ site.hwdates[1].startdate }}</span> |
 <span class="text-warning">Due on {{ site.hwdates[1].deadline }}</span>

-### Getting Started
+## Getting Started

-Get started:
+If you have already cloned my homework repository `nlp-class-hw` for previous homeworks then go into that directory and update the directory:

+    git pull origin/main
+    cd nlp-class-hw/analogy

+If you don't have that directory anymore then simply clone the repository again:

     git clone https://github.com/anoopsarkar/nlp-class-hw.git
-    cd nlp-class-hw/spellchk

-Clone your repository if you haven’t done it already:
+Clone your own repository from GitLab if you haven’t done it already:

-    git clone git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git
+    git clone git@github.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git

+Note that the `USER` above is the SFU username of the person in your group that set up the GitLab repository.

-Then copy over the contents of the `spellchk` directory into your `hw1` directory in your repository.
+Then copy over the contents of the `analogy` directory into your `hw2` directory in your repository.

 Set up the virtual environment:

     python3 -m venv venv
     source venv/bin/activate
-    pip3 install -r requirements.txt
+    pip install -r requirements.txt

 Note that if you do not change the requirements then after you have set up the virtual environment `venv` you can simply run the following